 “You will be doing some more eating, actually.”

 The eternal science stopped working at this point in time.
 Like all sciences, it had room for error, but the country outrightly refused to develop the way Marx had said all would.
 The communists began to worry that Marx was wrong.
 Drowning out these thoughts, scholars, as if inspired by the new national air force, scrambled to find an answer, strafing down questions and providing airstrips for their theorems to land.
-Explanations became social hopes, effervescent through grasping fingers like the clouds.
+Explanations became social hopes, effervescent clouds through grasping fingers.
 One historian yelled: “The stagnation is caused by the remaining feudal elements!”.
 “No, too much agrarian backwardness did it!”, shouted the economist.
 “Too much shukze genje!”, Kalushau spoke.
 Everyone else gasped.

 How repulsive, then, that Eria would search for royal honey.